Mewati language

-Mewati (Devanagri: मेवाती; Perso-Arabic: میواتی, /wtm/) is an Indo-Aryan language spoken predominantly by the Meo people.
-It has three million speakers in the Mewat Region with most speakers in Nuh district of Haryana.
-It is also spoken in parts of Khairthal-Tijara district, Palwal district, Deeg district, Gurgaon district, and Mathura district.
-According to the 2023 Pakistani census, there are around 1.1 million Mewati speakers in Pakistan.
-While other people in the region also speak the Mewati language, it is one of the defining characteristics of the Meo culture.
+Mewati (Devanagri: मेवाती; Perso-Arabic: میواتی, /wtm/) is a language spoken in the Mewat region of northern India.
+It belongs to the Rajasthani languages in the Indo-Aryan language family.

+It has the most number of speakers, 3 million, in Nuh district of Haryana predominantly by the Meo people and is also spoken in parts of Haryana's Palwal and Rajasthan's Khairthal-Tijara and Deeg districts.
+While other people in the region also speak the Mewati language, it is one of the defining characteristics of Meo culture.

+According to the 2023 Pakistani census, there are also around 1.1 million Mewati speakers in Pakistan.

 There are 9 vowels, 31 consonants, and two diphthongs.
 Suprasegmentals are less prominent than they are in the other.
 There are two numbers; singular and plural.
 Two genders; masculine and feminine, and three cases; direct, oblique, and vocative.
 The nouns decline according to their final segments.
 Case marking is postpositional.
 Pronouns are traditional in nature and are inflected for number and case.
 Gender is not distinguished in pronouns.
 There are two types of adjectives.
 There are three tenses; past, present, and future.
 Participles function as adjectives.